 Understanding Type 1 Diabetes: A Closer Look at the Facts & Complications

 Type 1 Diabetes is a condition that affects millions of Americans, demanding ongoing awareness, research, and support.
 As we stand together in the fight against Type 1 Diabetes, it's crucial to hone in on Type 1 Diabetes, its prevalence, complications, and the impact of advocacy efforts.
-Information provided here is sourced from The Mayo Clinic, diabetes.org and CDC.gov, leading voices in Type 1 Diabetes research, education, and advocacy.
+Information provided here is sourced from The Mayo Clinic, diabetes.org, Type 1 Diabetes Index and CDC.gov, leading voices in Type 1 Diabetes research, education, and advocacy.

 The Facts